QED1224/Toontown-Resources/Guide.md

 ## How were the SOS toons chosen?  <a name="vp-7"></a>

 Upon entering the elevator, the game would return a list of all VP SOS toons via the .keys() method.
 The game would then use `random.choice` to pick an SOS from that list.
 In other words, the stars on the SOS card would not affect the chances of it being selected.

+A list of all SOS toons obtained in both the VP and Field Offices can be seen [here](#appendix-d).

 # C.F.O. <a name="cfo"></a>
 [[back to top](#contents)]